top of page

 Crown of Trees Digital Map

 Explore the 36km of the Crown of Trees your own way or try our suggested route.
+You will travel through four ancient 'jewel' forests, historical sites and hidden pockets of natural beauty.
+Choose from our six suggested routes or take your own path.

 Choose your route

 Click on your choice below and you will be re-directed to the Scottish Mining Landscapes website, who have generously allowed us to host these six wonderful routes around Stirling.
+You can find out a bit more about Scottish Mining Landscapes here.

 TLCOT22.jpg